 Dr Peter Copp, Medical Director

 Peter then took a courageous leap and left the NHS completely and went to set up Scotland’s first dedicated private primary care service and GP Plus opened its doors in November 1999.
-Since then it has flourished to become Scotland’s top service of its kind and will be celebrating its 21st birthday in 2020.
-Over these years it has focused primarily upon the provision of unhurried and entirely client centric private primary care consultations and almost exclusively to the self funded market.
-Interaction and liaison with the individuals NHS GP takes place as and when and according to individual consent and very best practice.
-A range of other services include those of the business to business variety and the provision of more boutique-formatted services in the Occupational Health field.
+Since then, it has flourished to become Scotland’s top service of its kind and will be celebrating its 22nd birthday in 2021.
+Over these years it has focused primarily upon the provision of unhurried and entirely client centric private primary care consultations and almost exclusively to the self-funded market.
+Interaction and liaison with the individuals NHS GP take place as and when and according to individual consent and very best practice.
+A range of other services include those of the business-to-business variety and the provision of more boutique-formatted services in the Occupational Health field.
 Early customers included Deutsche Bank/RBS and Wood Mackenzie.
 Peter became the Senior Medical Board advisor for RBS until 2010.
 He was a central figure in the £5M project to fund a 640 slice CT (first of its type outside Japan) which has since been handed over to the Queen Mothers Research Institute in Edinburgh University.
-GP Plus has also provides niche support services for a wide/diverse range of organisations such as the Educational Institute of Scotland: Seafish Industry Authority and The Institute of Chartered Accountancy in Scotland.
+GP Plus has also provided niche support services for a wide/diverse range of organisations such as the Educational Institute of Scotland: Seafish Industry Authority; The Institute of Chartered Accountancy in Scotland and many of the city’s top legal firms.
 It has been a long-standing provider of local and overseas services to Cairn Energy PLC.
 For many years, Peter lectured to the Year 3 medical students in Edinburgh University on Low Back Pain and soft-tissue Rheumatic Disorders.
-In more recent times Dr Copp was asked to develop a set of workshops for the Judicial Institute of Scotland and a course was developed as support the entire judiciary with regard to resilience training and was very warmly received and rolled out to all the judges and sheriffs in the country.
+In more recent times Dr Copp was asked to develop a set of workshops for the Judicial Institute of Scotland and a course was developed as support the entire judiciary about resilience training.

 Dr Copp works closely with a small (but perfectly formed) team focusing upon the consistent delivery of high-quality services to a smaller but more manageable number of clients rather than focusing primarily upon growth.
-Dr Mehra Ahmed has been working with him for the last two years and it is also very well qualified (including in Occupational Medicine).
+Dr Mehra Ahmed has been working with him for several years now as a sessional GP and it is also very well qualified (including in Occupational Medicine).

 At a personal level, Dr Copp has always been heavily involved in sporting pursuits for all his life and in the earlier years captained rugby soccer and cricket.
 He has run many marathons and undertaken epic cycle journeys and enjoys diverse travelling and all traditional outdoor pursuits including hillwalking and skiing.
-Fishing for small trout or big-game fishing (tag and release) are equally appealing and his love of fine dining ensures that he is constantly engaged in a frenetic personal work-life balance.
+Fishing for small trout or big-game fishing (tag and release) are equally appealing.
+His garden has become his major distraction over the past year or so.

-Following a 25-year marriage and a spectacularly acrimonious divorce.
-Peter purchased back all the shares in the company he originally set up in 1999: having had to endure a complex and demanding legal journey which included a trip to the Court of Session in Scotland.
-This is now fully completed and following a period of deeper reflection, reorientation and relocation to an amazing facility on 24 Dundas Street: he is now ready to reinvigorate and lead GP Plus successfully into the 2020s and beyond.
+Peter purchased back all the shares in the “family” company he originally set up in 1999: having had to endure a complex and demanding legal journey which included a trip to the Court of Session in Scotland.
+This is now fully completed and following a period of deeper reflection, reorientation, personal upheaval, and relocation to an amazing facility on 24 Dundas Street: he is ready and poised to take GP Plus successfully into the 2020s and beyond.
 New and exciting opportunities await and GP Plus has agreed to co-fund (with The Bridge Awards) and support a new entirely philanthropic project with the Edinburgh Art College whereby third year students will create new and original pieces of work to be curated and displayed within the unique clinic facility and eventually sold on.
 Miss Isabelle Van Rosmalen will be working closely with all concerned to make this another niche success.

-Dr Copp adds “It looks like we will have a lot to celebrate in our 21st year of operations and we must continue to strive to be the best at what we do.
+Dr Copp adds “It looks like we will have a lot to celebrate in our 22nd year of operations and we must continue to strive to be the best at what we do.
 I thank all of our dedicated staff who share our passion to do so and a profound thanks to all of our loyal clients whose focus upon excellence over price has solidly underpinned our entire journey”.
 He adds “new clients such as the Witherby Publishing Group offer us another opportunity to raise the game with something quite new, niche and exciting.
-In this flourishing digital age ; the old fashioned personal relationship is still kingpin; but there is always scope to have the very best of both worlds…”
+In this flourishing digital age, the old-fashioned personal relationship is still kingpin; but there is always scope to try to have the very best of both worlds…” He adds: “It has also been rewarding to maintain a fully reliable service to our service users all the way through the major disruption of SARS COV2 and whilst adopting appropriate risk-based safety measures, still trying hard to provide patients an experience in a familiar, comfortable, and a minimally disrupted environment.
+This has been of considerable solace to many, at a time of great anxiety and personal/family challenge”.

 Dr Mehra Ahmed, Private GP-Occupational Medical Advisor